 How to Build Simple React App (Part 1)

-In this article, we will go through the whole process of building simple front-end application using React from the ground up.
+In this article, we will go through the whole process of building a simple front-end application using React from the ground up.

 • After that, we will start building our app.